132nd-vWing/ATRM_Brief/Ranges/Range16.md

 ### ADMIN
-- Basic CAS Scenario / units need to be activated via F10 menu (units will then in place in accordance with scenario above)
+- Basic CAS Scenario / units need to be activated via F10 menu (units will then in place in accordance with scenario above), use F10 menu: "Activate Basic CAS scenario"
-- On demand units need to be requested using the F10 menu (For using the range in a custom scenario
+- On demand units need to be requested using the F10 menu (For using the range in a custom scenario)
 - For visual representation of the range , CP, IP, JTAC position, target area, see CombatFlite file under Range 16.
 - The range is blocked by a outpost and range tower along the road to the EAST.
 This marks the end of the target area for basic CAS scenario.
 - Mortar team will send message before they start firing.
 Pay attention to messages ingame.
 (Will provide maxord, GTL, TOF,and duration)
-- When Range 14 is in use, make sure to deconflict with Range 14 user.
+- When Range 14 or 15 is in use, make sure to deconflict with Range 14 or 15 user.

 <br>